alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
+Subsequent to rendering has been finished, the program executes JavaScript code thus of some timing instrument, (for example, a Google Doodle animation) or client interaction (composing a question into the inquiry box and getting ideas).
-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Plugins, for example, Blaze or Java might execute too, albeit not right now on the Google landing page.
+Scripts can cause extra network solicitations to be performed, as well as adjust the page or its design, causing one more round of page rendering and painting.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/